 }

-Once all the records have been created, you can then use Mongo and Python or R to perform time series analysis, z-scaled anomaly detection, clustering or a host of other analyses.
+Once all the records have been created, you can use Mongo and Python or R to perform time series analysis, z-scaled anomaly detection, clustering, or a host of other analyses.

-type="tip"
+type="general"

 Why Not Use Mongo for Everything?

 It’s possible to fall into the trap of trying to use Mongo for everything, especially since it allows you to be a bit lazy up front.
-While it’s great for some tasks, the platform still has some rough edges at the time this chapter was written that you might want to take into account when deciding on Mongo for a project.
-Here are just a few:
+Although it’s great for some tasks, the platform still has some rough edges at the time this chapter was written.
+You might want to take into account when deciding on Mongo for a project:

 Record counting operations are improving but are still slower than other database platforms due to the way Mongo uses the underlying b-tree database file structures.

 Field names are not compressed and take up real space per-record.
-This leads to practices such as using “sip” instead of “src_ip” or “sourceIP” and “u” for “username”, making queries somewhat unreadable unless you’re extremely familiar with the data.
+This leads to practices such as using sip instead of src_ip or sourceIP and u for “username”, making queries somewhat unreadable unless you’re extremely familiar with the data.

 Maintenance operations are still required and can impair operations.
 You will need to compact the database regularly and this can be a time-consuming, blocking operation across a whole cluster.
-While this is, most likely, not a problem for your analytics environment be careful if you’re using Mongo to present an interactive data interface to other users.
+Although this is most likely not a problem for your analytics environment, be careful if you’re using Mongo to present an interactive data interface to other users.

-By default, writes to a Mongo database work a bit like UDP packets in that it’s “send, and pray it’s received”.
+By default, writes to a Mongo database work a bit like UDP packets in that it’s “send, and pray it’s received.”
 You need to explicitly set options for enabling “write concern” to get more TCP-like behavior.
 This can have a serious impact on performance such as the need to guarantee writes of log entries you are aggregating into Mongo.

 Special Purpose Databases